inventwo/ioBroker.vis-icontwo/README.md

 ---

-Several Icons from Icons8 https://icons8.com/
+Some Icons from Icons8 https://icons8.com/